evernym/sgl/README.md

 # SGL (Structured Grant Language)

-This repo defines a simple but flexible JSON-based DSL for granting and testing permissions (authorization), and provides a reference implementation of that language in python.
+SGL is a simple but flexible JSON-based DSL for granting and testing permissions (authorization), and provides a reference implementation of that language in python.
 You can use this language for flexible rules about who can do what.
-For example, here's an SGL rule that expresses the idea that only people with "trusted" status should enter a top-secret
+For example, here's an SGL rule that expresses the idea that only people with "trusted" status should enter a top-secret area:
-area:

 ![sample rule](collateral/sample_rule.png)